hayabuzo/react-movies/README.md

-This is a project related to React course: https://stepik.org/course/114197/syllabus
+This is a project related to the React course: https://stepik.org/course/114197/syllabus